Health Department probes outbreak linked to hockey rink

 The outbreak is linked to people who practiced or played at the Central Vermont Memorial Civic Center in Montpelier earlier this month, officials said.
 So far, the Health Department has identified 18 cases among players and several close contacts and most are in adults.

-The department said it's contract tracing team has been contacting anyone who may have been affected.
+The department said its contract tracing team has been reaching out to anyone who may have been affected.

-A pop-up testing site is being held on Saturday at the Barre Auditorium from 9 a.m. to 3 p.m.
-The Health Department recommends people with direct links the teams, the Civic Center and their close contacts get tested.
+The Health Department recommends people with direct links the teams or the Civic Center and their close contacts get tested.
+A pop-up testing site is being opened on Saturday at the Barre Auditorium from 9 a.m. to 3 p.m.

-Dr. Ben Chan, state epidemiologist, said the cases are from 23 different hockey-related New Hampshire organizations and teams, “and there are additional connections with out-of-state ice hockey organizations.”
+Dr. Ben Chan, state epidemiologist, said the cases come from 23 different New Hampshire hockey organizations and teams, “and there are additional connections with out-of-state ice hockey organizations.”